RowanH/g-seat/README.md

 ### Attribution

-You must say "@Steely's G-Seat" and include a link to https://www.rowanhick.com/motion-simulator
+You must say "@Steely's G-Seat" and include a link to https://www.rowanhick.com/motion-simulator that's an express requirement of the license.

 So for instance if you were to sell this commercially (brave, brave person) on your product page you must say

-.... your product page detail "uses @Steely's G-Seat design https://www.rowanhick.com/motion-simulator"
+.... your product copy .... "uses @Steely's G-Seat design https://www.rowanhick.com/motion-simulator"

 You *can't* pass this off as your own design without credit.

-However it can't be worderd that I endorse your service/product/company.
+You also must include the license verbatim.

 ### Derivative works